 - Providing customer service support for any service requests

-In short, a VMC takes the burden of handling all vending needs out of your hands.
-Have a problem with vending at a particular location?
+As for ongoing service, the burden is lifted off your shoulders.
+Is there a problem with vending at a particular location?
 Call your VMC.
 Is your company growing and acquiring new properties left and right?
-Let your VMC know.
-They will set up vending for the new locations as needed.
+Let your VMC know, and it will set up vending for the new locations as needed.

 What if I Only Have One Location?

 That's okay.
 You can still benefit from working with a VMC in the same manner as a large company with multiple locations.
-It all comes down to alleviating the hassle that vending can become so you can focus on your own business.
-From installation to service, one phone call to your VMC and they will handle the request using their industry knowledge.
+It all comes down to having someone else manage your vending needs for you.
+From installation to service, one phone call to your VMC and it will handle the request by leveraging its industry knowledge and expertise.

 Doesn't Coca-Cola and Pepsi Provide Consolidated Vending Services?

 Actually, they don't.
-The Coca-Cola and Pepsi bottling systems do a remarkable job supplying and servicing vending machines, and they offer an outstanding array of the most popular beverages, but they are not designed to provide consolidated vending management services.
+The Coca-Cola and Pepsi bottling systems do a remarkable job supplying and servicing vending machines, and they offer an outstanding array of the most popular beverages.
+But they are not designed to provide consolidated vending management services, because both bottling systems are composed of many independent bottling companies.

 Perhaps Coca-Cola explains it best themselves: